garyttierney/ghidra-batteries-included/README.md

 # Ghidra, batteries included

 A distribution of Ghidra 9.2 (as of now unreleased) with extensions and patches included to simplify reversing code patterns commonly found in games.
 ## What's included?

 ### Extensions

 - [C++ Class Analyzer](https://github.com/astrelsky/Ghidra-Cpp-Class-Analyzer) - Simplifies analysis of executables with C++ RTTI or vtables present.
+- [ret-sync](https://github.com/bootleg/ret-sync) - Synchronize the Ghidra listing with a debugger.

 ### Ghidra patches